kevinkunkel98/Graph-Seminar-Image-Encryption/graph-seminar-slides/slides.md

 - encryption and decryption use same key
 - verbal signal of length 10 ms is divided into blocks of size(256) values
 - blocks converted into square matrices (16x16) where matrix is defined as connected graph
-- connected graph generates the keys by using the adjecency matrix
+- connected graph generates the keys by using the adjecency matrix (1 for existing interconnect 0 for none)
+- adjacency matrix multiplied by lower triangular $m$ to then again be converted to an adjacency matrix
+- using the Mod function to reduce resulting values to be identified between 0-255 (pixel values)
+- Mod funciton generates keys that extract values from matrix (to maintain a randomness)
+- create a key vector with 512 length

 ---